petter-holmberg/cpp-ref/concepts.md

 **Example:**

-    concept bool Any = true; // Every type is an any (Concepts TS syntax)
+    concept bool Any = true; // Every type is an any

     void f(Any x, Any y); // x and y must take the same type void g(auto x, auto y); // x and y can be of different type